GREEN Tech for Healthy Air

 Research shows that 23% of urban air pollution originates from ongoing construction projects.
 This is an especially pressing concern in cities because there’s always ongoing construction.

 Massive filtration machines at technologically advanced sites pull air through filters during the workday and push out clean air for workers to breathe.
-They removes dust and other contaminants that people might breathe while working on the site or walking past.
+They remove dust and other contaminants that people might breathe while working on the site or walking past.

 6. Air Quality Sensors